If you are thinking about applying to College of the Ozarks, there is no application fee, which means it is free to apply.

 |Standardized Test Scores||Important|

-To apply, all applicants to College of the Ozarks must submit the following items.
-Double check with College of the Ozarks's admissions department to confirm all application materials and requirements.
+To apply to College of the Ozarks, all applicants must submit the following items.
+Make sure to check in with College of the Ozarks's admissions department to confirm all application materials and requirements.

 |Other Requirements||√||financial statement|